danielfloresd/bootcamp-coding-quiz/README.md

 * Students can take the quiz as many times as desired.
 Note: If the student answers a question incorrectly, 10s are deducted from the remaining timer.

-The application is implemented using JavaScript, HTML and CSS.
+The application is implemented using JavaScript, HTML and CSS, and it features a responsive desing.

 ## Installation
 Respository can be accessed at https://github.com/danielfloresd/bootcamp-coding-quiz/.
 Source code direct download is located at https://github.com/danielfloresd/bootcamp-coding-quiz/archive/refs/heads/main.zip